chug2k/Instructor-Syllabus/whiteboarding/pd-week-tech-interviews.md

 - Tell me about a time that you were not communicating well with your team and what you did to fix the problem.
 - Have you ever been given negative feedback?
 How did you handle it?
 - What got you into web development?
+- What tools and techniques do you use when debugging code?

 **Topic: Backend development**
 - What is an API?